Pathway analysis with AUCell¶

 sc.tl.rank_genes_groups(adata, 'clusters', method='t-test',n_genes=100)

-Additionally, we can calculate and visualize specific signaling pathways for all clusters with the function ov.single.pathway_enrichment
+Additionally, we can calculate and visualize specific signaling pathways for all clusters with the function ov.single.pathway_enrichment.

-, with the depth of color reflecting the AUCell score for each respective clusters.
+To complete our analysis, we can use heatmaps to visualize the specific signaling pathways of each clusters with the function ov.single.pathway_enrichment_plot, with the depth of color reflecting the AUCell score for each respective clusters.
 This approach enables us to easily visualize and compare the activity of various signaling pathways across different clusters.
 By examining the heatmaps, we can identify patterns and differences between the clusters, providing us with a more in-depth understanding of the underlying biological mechanisms.
 Overall, this approach can be a powerful tool for identifying novel therapeutic targets and guiding the development of personalized treatments.

 ax=ov.single.pathway_enrichment_plot(res,plot_title='Enrichment',cmap='Reds',